mjun0812/python-copier-template/README.md

 ### VS Code Devcontainer

 Open the project in VS Code and use the "Reopen in Container" command for a fully configured development environment.
+Devcontainer will automatically install uv, Claude Code, and pre-commit hooks.

 ### Update Template